collection of globes - popular languages

 Despite research showing that fluency in more than one language has benefits ranging from enhanced multi-tasking abilities all the way to decreased risk of Alzheimers and dementia in old age, only 20% of American students in grades K-12 were studying a second language in 2017 according to a report from the American Councils for American Education (PDF).

-Compare this with the percentage of EU students studying a second language (an average of 92%), and America is clearly lagging.
+Compare this with the percentage of EU students studying a second language (an average of 92%), and the US is clearly lagging.

 The good news is that, as native speakers of English, we are already experts in the most widely used language globally for business, academia, and tourism.
 However, alongside cognitive benefits and the ability to talk to locals in your favorite vacation destination, learning a second language can have real career benefits.